Studying Theology Approaches, Process and Methods

 Theologians typically include detailed analysis of their methods in the Prolegomena (introduction) section of their particular works.
 This article however, is not intended to be a detailed study of the methodology of theology in that sense.
 Our purpose is to present a brief overview of how to approach theological studies, primarily in order to engage our minds to better understand the Scriptures and thus gain additional knowledge of God.
 We also hope to provide a summary of the various theological tasks and how they work together to advance the overall process.

-For a better understanding of the theological process, we strongly recommend reading our What is Theology article prior to continuing.
+For a better understanding of the theological process, we recommend reading our What is Theology article.

 Methods of Theological Study

 Before we explore the process, we must first affirm that all theology should be based upon God’s revelation to us.
 We must receive this information with much earnest prayer and with the help of the Holy Spirit.